8 Ways to Help Kids With Autism & Incontinence

 Symptoms of autism can include resistance to change, so it may take a little extra work with your child to take steps towards using diapers or pull-ups less.
 As your child's primary caregiver, remember that you know them best.

-When trying a new method of toilet training or removal of diapers, we recommend taking 2 weeks to ensure that your child has enough time to truly adjust to the changes.
-Using interval continence care products such as training pants or pull-ups can also be beneficial in the training process from diapers to regular underwear.
-Also, if your child exhibits signs of an incontinence schedule, such as only passing stool in their pull-up after they eat lunch, you may have an opportunity to anticipate the event and intervene.
+When trying a new method of toilet training, or removal of diapers, we recommend taking 2 weeks to ensure that your child has enough time to truly adjust to the changes.
+Using interval continence care products such as training pants or pull-ups can also be beneficial in the training process from diapers to regular underwear

 4. Set & Stick to a Toileting Routine